Agoric/documentation/main/glossary/README.md

 communication method&mdash;a DM or email or other private message, a phone call/voicemail, an email blast to a mailing list, publishing it on a website, etc.

+**Note**: Publishing an object to the board makes it publicly accessible.
+If this is not appropriate for an object, do not use the board to communicate access to it.

 ## Brand

 Identifies the kind of [issuer](#issuer), such as "[Quatloos](#quatloos)",